Making Sure Mining Doesn't Pollute Our Water

 Our Job: Safeguarding Idaho's Streams and Wilderness

 - Canadian mining company Midas Gold wants to cash in on deposits east of Cascade.
 Midas hopes to place the East Fork of the South Fork Salmon River in a pipe and dig an open pit under the riverbed.
 Mining plans include constructing a 500-foot dam in the valley upstream to permanently store toxic mine tailings.
+A bull trout spawning area would be permanently buried 330 feet deep under the tailings pile and waste rock dam.
 ICL successfully appealed exploration drilling over water quality concerns, but additional exploration is proposed.

 - The Golden Hand Mine outside Yellow Pine is located in the Frank Church-River of No Return Wilderness.
 Beside degrading this national treasure, reconstructing this long-abandoned gold mine could contaminate important spawning habitat for Chinook salmon and steelhead.
 The mine is still in the exploration phase.
 ICL and others have filed suit to protect the Wilderness from needlessly destructive activities.